 - Increased food cravings

 If you’re finding it difficult to lose weight or stick to your diet, you might want to consider taking a look at your stress levels.

 While learning to manage your stress here are a few things to keep in mind for the next time that you’re feeling stressed and turn to food:

 1. Practice Mindful Eating

 Stress often leads to mindless eating, which for a lot of people means grabbing whats closes – and it may very well be a family sized bag of chips.
-And if you are mindlessly munching, you probably aren’t even saavoring the food you’re eating.
-Being conscious of this can help you become recognize this pattern as you are endulging and you can consciously catching yourself in the moment.
+And if you are mindlessly munching, you probably aren’t even savoring the food you’re eating.
+Being conscious of this can help you become recognize this pattern as you are indulging and you can consciously catching yourself in the moment.
 It’s okay to splurge every now and then, but taking time to actually enjoy and experience your food may help you splurge a little less, or at least cut down on the amount you eat.
-Mindful eating is the practice of eating with puprose and it has been linked to improved calorie control, decreased cravings, and improved willpower – all of which are negatively impacted by stress (3).
+Mindful eating is the practice of eating with purpose and it has been linked to improved calorie control, decreased cravings, and improved willpower – all of which are negatively impacted by stress (3).

 2. Think Positive